contrarianchris/exercism-go/README.md

-# Exercism - Go Track
+# Exercism - Go

-Completing the Go track at https://exercism.org
+Solutions for the Go track at https://exercism.org